pnp/powerplatform-snippets/copilot-studio/chart-topic/README.md

-# Chart in Copilot
+# Chart (Topic)

-This snippet demonstrates how to render charts in Copilot agents using an HTTP based chart rendering API.
+This snippet demonstrates how to render charts in Copilot Studio agents using an HTTP based chart rendering API.

 ![Chart Topic](./assets/chart.png)